nmwsharp/geometry-central/docs/docs/surface/algorithms/direction_fields.md

 ??? func "`VertexData<Vector2> computeCurvatureAlignedVertexDirectionField(ExtrinsicGeometryInterface& geometry, int nSym = 2)`"

     Compute a smooth n-direction field on the input surface which is aligned to the surface's principal curvatures.
 By default, n = 2.

-    This algorithm uses a different strategy than the face-aligned version: it tries to match principle curvature directions computed at vertices.

 ??? func "`FaceData<Vector2> computeCurvatureAlignedFaceDirectionField(ExtrinsicGeometryInterface& geometry, int nSym = 2)`"

     Compute a smooth n-direction field on the input surface which is aligned to the surface's principal curvatures.
 By default, n = 2.

-    This algorithm uses a different strategy than the vertex-aligned version: an extrinsic Dirichlet energy.
-See e.g. "Extrinsically Smooth Direction Fields" by Huang et al.

 ## Index Computation

 These methods compute the index of a given n-direction field at every point of the input mesh.
 If the direction field is represented by vector at vertices, then the singularities live on faces and vice versa.